segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/bigquery-setup.md

     ```

 ## Set up BigQuery as your Reverse ETL source
-1. In the BigQuery console, search for the service account you just created.
+1. In the BigQuery console, search for the service account you created.
 2. When your service account pulls up, click the 3 dots under **Actions** and select **Manage keys**.
 3. Click **Add Key > Create new key**.
 4. In the pop-up window, select **JSON** for the key type and click **Create**.
 The file will be downloaded.